Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 4. Enumeration of specific powers being activated (not blanket authorization)

 If possible, declaration should require supermajority approval—not mere majority.
 This raises the threshold for invocation while still permitting response to genuine crisis.
-The Hungarian case (where ruling party’s two-thirds majority enabled indefinite decree powers) suggests this safeguard alone is insufficient, but it adds friction.
+The Hungarian case (where the ruling party’s two-thirds majority enabled indefinite decree powers) suggests this safeguard alone is insufficient, but it adds friction.

 Emergency powers should operate alongside normal governance, not replace it.
 Legislature continues meeting.
 Courts remain open.
 The emergency authorizes additional executive actions; it does not suspend other branches.